-It is important to note that these are not available for all offences and, even where these are available, we will decide whether or not to accept the undertaking.
+It is important to note that an enforcement undertaking is not available for all offences and, even where these are available, we will decide whether or not to accept the undertaking.
 When considering acceptance, we will consider a number of factors.
-Detailed information can be found on a separate page about enforcement undertakings.
+Detailed information can be found on enforcement undertakings.